jipress/espresso/docs/README.md

 | Response    | IResponse     |
 | Router      | IRouter       |

-There are two more core abstractions in the _Jipress_ framework that have no direct equivalent in the _Express.js_ counterpart.
+There are some more core abstractions in the _Jipress_ framework that have no direct equivalent in the _Express.js_ counterpart.
 These are:

 | Express.js | Jipress jetty |